lzell/AIProxyBootstrap/README.md

 # Starter apps for AIProxy

 Use these apps as a jumping off point to build your own experiences using AIProxy.
 Sample apps are organized by services (for ex.
 OpenAI, Anthropic etc.).
 Each sample app has a placeholder to add your AIProxy constants (see AppConstants.swift).
-The apps all use either [AIProxySwift](https://github.com/lzell/AIProxySwift) or [SwiftOpenAI](https://github.com/jamesrochabrun/SwiftOpenAI) to implement API calls.
+The apps all use [AIProxySwift](https://github.com/lzell/AIProxySwift) to implement API calls.

 ### Instructions to build and run